Twig Adventures

 Towards the bottom, we started keeping pace with a guy that just so happened to have a 4WD parked at the trailhead.
 Strategic…perhaps.
 Scott also had an incredible story to tell about getting COVID early in March and still not being fully recovered from all the side effects 5 months later.
 This was the first big hike he’d been able to do, describing how tired and out of shape he felt.
 But good for him for being on the upward path to recovery!

 At basecamp, we quickly gathered our stuff and caught up with Scott again, just as the trail ended.
-He graciously offered us a ride back to the Prius, saving us the 5 mile road walk.
+He graciously offered us a ride back to our car, saving us the 5 mile road walk.
 We all wore our masks inside his truck, with the windows rolled down.
 We were most grateful for this savings when we found ourselves on yet another long road walk later the same afternoon…coming up in the next installment.

 We look back on this beautiful valley, with Mt Lindsey already out of sight.